quonic/ProxmoxCLI/README.md

 # ProxmoxCLI

-A Proxmox module for accessing your Proxmox APIs
+A Proxmox module for accessing your Proxmox APIs similar in functionality to PowerCLI for VMWare

 ## Current Stage